 Regulations surrounding biosimilar development are based on how well the similarity between the proposed molecule and the reference product (RP) can be demonstrated.
-Indeed, there is a need for increased access to cost-effective treatment for various conditions, which drives biosimilar development.
+Indeed, there is a need for increased access to cost-effective treatment for various conditions, which drives biosimilar regulatory pathway development.
 Regulatory agencies such as the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) have similar requirements for demonstrating biosimilarity, i.e., head-to-head comparisons across pre-clinical, clinical, pharmacokinetic (PK)/pharmacodynamic (PD) physiochemical characterization, biological activity, etc. However, EMA’s biosimilar guidelines are based on the classification of the biological molecule, where policies are available for different product classes.
-In contrast, the US FDA takes a more case-by-case approach [1].
+In contrast, the US FDA takes a more case-by-case approach.

-Comparison of biosimilar approval rates
+Comparison of biosimilar regulatory pathway rates

 EMA’s biosimilar guidelines were established in 2005, and they approved their first biosimilar in 2006 [2].
 Meanwhile, the US FDA approved their first biosimilar in 2015 and demonstrated a faster approval rate for biosimilars during the first four years of implementing their guidelines (16 biosimilars) compared to the first four years of EMA implementing their policies (13 biosimilars) [3].
-The difference in approval rate and time for biosimilars can be attributed to differences within the respective regulatory pathways.
+The difference in approval rate and time for biosimilars can be attributed to differences within the respective biosimilar regulatory pathway.
 Biosimilar commercialization cannot only widen the range of therapeutic options available at relatively lower prices but also instigate competition where prices for originator products are reduced, thereby driving the biosimilar market from the perspective of economic opportunity and consumer affordability.

 Exclusivity period, assessment fees, and interchangeability